discordx-ts/discordx/docs/docs/decorators/commands/simple-command.md

 ## Execute Commands

-You have to manualy execute your simple commands by using:
+You have to manually execute your simple commands by using:

 - `client.executeCommand(message)`